YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 SET
 ---------------

-MUPIP SET is the primary utility used to establish and activate journaling (using the -JOURNAL) and replication (using the -REPLICATION).
+MUPIP SET is the primary utility used to establish and activate journaling (using the JOURNAL option) and replication (using the REPLICATION option).

-When GDE creates a Global Directory, it stores either the explicitly specified journaling information, or the GDE default value (refer to “SET -JOURNAL Options ”) for any unspecified characteristics.
+When GDE creates a Global Directory, it stores either the explicitly specified journaling information, or the GDE default value (refer to :ref:`set-journal-options`) for any unspecified characteristics.

 MUPIP CREATE copies existing journaling information from the Global Directory to the database file, establishing journaling characteristics for all GDE supported journal-options.

 .. note::
    YottaDB applies journaling information in the Global Directory to a database file only when it is created.
 Thereafter use MUPIP or under unusual circumstances, DSE, to change journaling characteristics in database files.
 Be sure to use GDE to reflect current journaling needs so that the next time you use MUPIP CREATE you get the desired journaling characteristics.

-DSE DUMP -FILEHEADER displays the current values for all established journaling characteristics.
+:ref:`DSE DUMP FILEHEADER <dse-dump-fileheader>` displays the current values for all established journaling characteristics.

 This section provides a description of the MUPIP SET command with specific reference to the journaling related qualifiers.
 For information on the other MUPIP SET qualifiers, refer to `Chapter 5: “General Database Management” <./dbmgmt.html>`_.

-MUPIP SET -JOURNAL can change some database characteristics when journaling is active for a specific file or region(s).
-The first run of MUPIP SET -JOURNAL on an older database automatically changes the maximum/minimum journal settings to match those required by the current YottaDB version.
+MUPIP SET JOURNAL can change some database characteristics when journaling is active for a specific file or region(s).
+The first run of MUPIP SET JOURNAL on an older database automatically changes the maximum/minimum journal settings to match those required by the current YottaDB version.
 MUPIP SET operates on database files, journal files, regions or replication state.

 The format for the MUPIP SET command is: